Public Service Broadcasting (band): History

 They performed a "specially commissioned new arrangement" of The Race for Space on 25 July 2019 in a late-night Prom, joined by London Contemporary Voices and the Multi-Story Orchestra, the performance being shown on BBC television the following night.

-In December 2020, Willgoose released ambient solo EP A Wonderful Hope under the name Late Night Final.
-This release on PIAS Recordings is a record which featured soundscape artist Teddy Hunter on the track "The Human Touch".

-On 2 June 2021, PSB debuted the first single, called "People, Let’s Dance" from their fourth studio album "Bright Magic".
+On 2 June 2021, PSB debuted the first single (titled People, Let’s Dance) from their fourth studio album Bright Magic.
+In October of that year with a UK tour in support.

-On 30 August 2022, PSB played a specially commissioned, album length, piece for Prom 58 called 'This New Noise', with the BBC Symphony Orchestra at the Royal Albert Hall in London.
+On 30 August 2022, PSB played a specially commissioned, album-length piece for Prom 58 called This New Noise, with the BBC Symphony Orchestra at the Royal Albert Hall in London.
 It was commissioned to celebrate 100 years of the BBC.
-At the time of the performance the band said there were currently no plans to tour the piece, or to release it as a record - but they hinted that this may not be set in stone.

-In January 2023 J. Willgoose Esq. created a creator site using the Patreon platform in order to share updates and content with fans.
-The first track released on this site was "Three Things", which was the first ever Public Service Broadcasting demo.
+The band subsequently announced that there would be a record release on 8 September 2023.

+The band announced their fifth album, titled The Last Flight, about Amelia Earhart's last flight on which she and her navigator disappeared.
+Four singles were released prior to the album's release on 4 October 2024.
+The band followed the release with a tour through Europe.

 Music style and live performances

-The band mostly plays instrumental music; Willgoose has said that "singing is never going to work.
+The band mostly plays instrumental music, with J. Willgoose Esq. having said that "singing is never going to work.
 I'm not going to be happy with it, I'm not going to be comfortable playing it to other people."
 They take samples from old public information films, archive footage and propaganda material.
-Despite Willgoose's prior reservations about singing, he did later contribute vocals to the duet piece "You + Me" from Every Valley, because the intended vocalist was not available.
+While writing The War Room the band were given exclusive access to the British Film Institute's archives.